Nina Agdal Reveals That She’s Going Commando While Rocking Short Dress

 Nina Agdal is used to showing off quite a bit of skin.
-The 27-year-old model has rocked bikinis for half a dozen Sports Illustrated Swimsuit editions, and she’s modeled lingerie for Victoria’s Secret.
-However, Nina recently confessed that she almost flashed a little too much flesh during a photo shoot for a luxury fashion brand.
+The 27-year-old model has rocked bikinis for half a dozen issues of Sports Illustrated: Swimsuit Edition, and she’s modeled lingerie for Victoria’s Secret.
+However, Nina recently confessed that she almost flashed a little too much flesh during a photoshoot for a luxury fashion brand.

 On Friday, Nina Agdal took to Instagram to show off her eye-catching street style.
 In a snapshot that she shared with her 1.7 million followers, she’s rocking a look designed by the Australian fashion label Zimmermann.
 Her outfit includes a thigh-skimming, long-sleeved silk wrap mini dress in red.
 She has her long legs almost completely covered up by a pair of thigh-high floral boots.
 However, she revealed that she dared to go bare elsewhere.

 Nina decided to take her sexy but sophisticated style to the street, posing in front of an area that was blocked off by steel barricades and orange cones.
 One of the cones had been knocked over on its side.
 According to Nina, she considered fixing her backdrop by righting the fallen cone.
-However, she couldn’t bend over because she was going commando.
+However, she couldn’t bend over because she was going commando, as she explained in the caption of her post.

-“I thought about picking up the cone behind me but it was windy and I wasnt wearing underwear so.. @zimmermann,” Nina wrote.

 Nina usually wears bottoms that keep the breeze away from her ladybits in the photos that she shares with her Instagram followers.
 As previously reported by The Inquisitr, she recently made jaws drop by rocking a red bikini in one of her sexy snapshots.